PersonHood/MetaProject/README.md

 # MetaProject

-Steps involved in project development
+Steps to develop a project

 - off-line
 - on-line